dpowxconsensus/crosschain_nft_axelar/README.md

-# Cross Chain NFT with ZETA Chain messaging protocol
+# Cross Chain NFT with Axelar cross chain messaging protocol

 Try running some of the following tasks: